JuliaHealth/NeuroAnalyzer.jl/README.md

 EEG:
 - new plotting architecture:
+    - eeg_plot() meta function
+    - rewrite plotting functions to be more modular
+    - use any calculations (e.g. median delta power) stored as a component for topo plots (if plot by epochs)
+    - plot spectrogram/psd: use embedded spectrogram/psd (if plot by epoch)

     - plot by epoch: use time of epochs
     - plot by time: use whole signal time